General Dynamics Corp

 USA

-General Dynamics, headquartered in Reston, Virginia, designs, manufactures, and sells military weapons and equipment, including armored fighting and robotic combat vehicles, tanks, artillery systems, aircraft guns, and cybersecurity systems.
-As of 2022, it is the world's fifth–largest military company, with $38.5 billion in annual revenue, 80% of which derives from its defense sector.
+General Dynamics Corp, headquartered in Reston, Va., designs, manufactures, and sells weapons systems, including armored fighting and robotic combat vehicles, tanks, artillery systems, aircraft guns, and cybersecurity systems.
+As of 2022, it is the fifth-largest military contractor in the world.

-The company has long supplied the U.S. and international militaries with weapon systems and equipment.
-Between 2008 and 2021, it signed contracts worth just over $2.4 billion with the U.S. Department of Defense (DOD).
-It also designed the central biometric database (IDENT) used by U.S. immigration authorities and was one of the top contractors for U.S. Customs and Border Protection (CBP) in the agency's efforts to erect a "smart/virtual" wall on the U.S.-Mexico border between 2005 and 2019 (see below for more details).
+General Dynamics has long supplied the U.S. and international militaries with weapons systems and equipment.
+Between 2008 and August 2024, the company held contracts worth over $128.2 billion with the U.S. Department of Defense (DOD).
+The company also designed IDENT, the central biometric database used by U.S. immigration authorities and was one of the top contractors for U.S. Customs and Border Protection (CBP) in the agency’s efforts to erect a “smart/virtual” wall on the U.S.–Mexico border between 2005 and 2019 (see below for more details).

 War Crimes Against Palestinian Civilians